example42/puppet-openssh/README.markdown

 ## USAGE - Example42 extensions management
-* Activate puppi (reccomended, but disabled by default) Note that this option requires the usage of Example42 puppi module
+* Activate puppi (recommended, but disabled by default) Note that this option requires the usage of Example42 puppi module

         class { "openssh":
           puppi    => true,
         }

-* Activate automatic monitoring (reccomended, but disabled by default) This option requires the usage of Example42 monitor and relevant monitor tools modules
+* Activate automatic monitoring (recommended, but disabled by default) This option requires the usage of Example42 monitor and relevant monitor tools modules

         class { "openssh":